Generic selectors

 nazzouz@uda.ad

 Coordinator.
 PhD in the field of Applied linguistics and educational technology.
-Degrees in Translation and interpretation and Foreign languages teacher.
+Degrees in Translation and interpretation and Foreign language teacher.
 Professor at the Universitat d’Andorra.

 Retrat-2-e1683624954562-blackwhite